What are we testing in this example?

 With Hexawise's matrix reports, we can even tell which specific pairs have not been tested after any test

-The matrix coverage chart shows that after the first 8 tests (of the 2-way coverage version of this plan), there are exactly 11 pairs of values that have not been tested together yet.
+The matrix coverage chart shows that after the first 8 tests (of the 2-way coverage version of this model), there are exactly 11 pairs of values that have not been tested together yet.
 Pairs like "Flying to = India" and "Class = Business" have not yet been tested in the same test.

-Mistake Identification: We have helped testers build test plans for years.
+Mistake Identification: We have helped testers build test models for years.
 In doing so, we have seen the most common test design mistakes that new users sometimes make.
 We have put in automated warnings to alert testers when something looks like it might be wrong with their set of tests.

 Exports from Hexawise can look like this...